ECMWFCode4Earth/TropiDash/README.md

 4. Ensure the future maintenance

 ## Repository content
-- Folder TropiDash: contains the main script of the project (TropiDash_backbone.ipynb), the libraries created specifically for the project that are imported in TropiDash_backbone.ipynb (utils_NameSection.ipynb), and the folder 'data' in which data will be stored when running the main script.
+- **TropiDash folder**: it contains the main script of the project ([TropiDash_backbone.ipynb](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash/TropiDash_backbone.ipynb)), the libraries created specifically for the project that are imported in TropiDash_backbone.ipynb (utils_NameSection.ipynb), and the folder 'data' in which data will be stored when running the main script.
-- Folder tutorials: contains one tutorial for each section (i.e. sections 1 to 5) of the dashboard plus another about downloading population data from Section 3; and the folder 'data' in which the data needed for the tutorials is already downloaded.
+- **tutorials** folder: it contains one tutorial for each Dashboard' Section (i.e. Sections 1 to 5) plus another about downloading population data used in Section 3.
+It also contains the folder 'data' where the data needed to run the tutorials is already downloaded.
-- TropiDash Documentation for User Support (TropiDash_documentation.md): detailed description of the data sources, data structure, displayed plots and specific functions of each section (i.e. sections 1 to 5).
+- **TropiDash Documentation for User Support** ([TropiDash_documentation.md](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/TropiDash_documentation.md)): detailed description of the data sources, data structure, displayed plots and specific functions of each Dashboard' Section (i.e. Sections 1 to 5).
-- Package requirements (requirements.txt): list of necessary packages to run TropiDash_backbone.ipynb in local.
+- **Package requirements** ([requirements.txt](https://github.com/ECMWFCode4Earth/TropiDash/blob/main/requirements.txt)): list of necessary packages to run TropiDash_backbone.ipynb in local.